Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Texas has won 18 games against the spread this season, while failing to cover or pushing 18 times.

-- In the Longhorns' 36 games this season, the combined scoring has gone over the point total 16 times.

-- Xavier has compiled a 19-15-0 record against the spread this season.
+- Xavier has covered 19 times in 34 matchups with a spread this season.

-- So far this year, 21 out of the Musketeers' 34 games with an over/under have gone over the point total.
+- Musketeers games have hit the over 21 out of 34 times this season.

 Texas Futures Odds